D1ssolute/D1ssolute/README.md

 **Talking about education and skills:**

-- Graduating in 2025 from Peter the Great Saint Petersburg Polytechnic University as bachelor
+- Bachelor student in Peter the Great Saint Petersburg Polytechnic University, will graduate in 2025
-- Student at mechatronics and robotics field of study
+- Currently at mechatronics and robotics field of study
 - Using Python, C++, C in my projects
 - I have experience working with ROS, Docker, MATLAB, Linux, Git, several CAD and ECAD programmes
 - You can ask me about my projects and collaboration options